gsbischoff/usb-pen-injection/README.md

 ## Building

-The client and server are built similarly
+The client and server are built similarly to each other:

 ```bash
 build.bat PenClient.c
 build.bat PenServer.c
 ```

-The test file has different dependencies that I've seperated into a seperate build script
+The test file has different dependencies that I've seperated into a seperate build script:

 ```bash
 build1.bat IOTest.c